zigzagktz/Fraud-Detection-From-Customer-Transaction/README.md

 Why do we need this?
 > Because simple classification can only consider one therashold for classifying two classes.
 For example less than 50% class 1 and more than 50% class 2.
 However, ROC gives proper understanding of overall distribution of class probability.

-- False Positive Rate: False Positive / (False Positive + True Negative)
+> False Positive Rate: False Positive / (False Positive + True Negative)
-- True Positive Rate: True Positive / (True Positive + False Negative)
+> True Positive Rate: True Positive / (True Positive + False Negative)

 The desired value of ROC curve is when it reach top left corner of the graph.
+Meaning XGB outperforms both logistic and randomforest

 **3 : Precision, Recall and F1 score**